SuyodhanJ6/bedrockNoobPOC/.jenkins/README.md

 This directory contains the Jenkins pipeline configuration for building, testing, and deploying the Bedrock RAG System.

+## Pipeline Configuration Files

+- **Jenkinsfile** - Located in the root directory, this is the final version of the Jenkins pipeline definition
+- **docker-compose.yml** - Located in the root directory, this is the final Docker Compose configuration used for deployment
+- **CREDENTIALS.md** - Details about the credentials required for the pipeline

 ## Pipeline Overview

 The Jenkins pipeline performs the following stages: